IlyaKipnis/DSTrading/README.md

 This package aims to port the code to be used in R as pre-built technical indicators in conjunction with the existing family of professionally-built R financial packages such as quantstrat, quantmod, blotter, and PerformanceAnalytics.
 This will allow users to combine Ehlers' advanced indicators with industrial-strength backtesting and analytics tools without paying any exorbitant monthly costs for proprietary software.

+NOTE: in order to install this package on windows, you must have Rtools installed.
+Rtools can be found at http://cran.r-project.org/bin/windows/Rtools/

-Ehlers's site can be found at www.mesasoftware.com
+Dr. Ehlers's site can be found at www.mesasoftware.com

-Ehlers's books can be found http://www.amazon.com/John-F.-Ehlers/e/B001IO9TCC
+Dr. Ehlers's books can be found http://www.amazon.com/John-F.-Ehlers/e/B001IO9TCC